 He told CNN Sports: “The problem was, I have a tub and I was basically down to the very end, and I just had this rock of creatine that was all built up together.”

-He said the 15mg quoted is equivalent to 0.015g, and the daily recommended dose of Creatine is 3-5g (5,000mg) as higher doses have been linked to things like water retention.
+He said the 15mg quoted is equivalent to 0.015g, and the daily recommended dose of creatine is 3-5g (5,000mg), as higher doses have been linked to things like water retention.

-This would mean that the tiny dose Griffin says he takes daily would ‘be hard to even measure out such a small dose’, while he said that as for his ‘overdose’, even a ‘large lump of dried creatine is only likely to be around a standard dose of 5g.”
+This would mean that the tiny dose Griffin says he takes daily would ‘be hard to even measure out such a small dose’, while he said that as for his ‘overdose’, even a ‘large lump of dried creatine is only likely to be around a standard dose of 5g’.

 Dispelling the golfer’s account, he said: “There's no real mechanism via which creatine could have caused the effect Griffin describes, especially at such a pedestrian dosage.
 It seems more likely that either he was using a creatine blend that contained other ingredients, such as caffeine and other stimulants.”

-There are also other options on the market that you can use instead, but making sure you know what is in them and how they react with your body is key to taking things safely.
-If you're not sure - consult your GP.
+There are other options on the market you can use instead, but making sure you know what is in them and how they interact with your body is key to taking them safely.

 Topics: Health